PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ## Create some fake data for our app

-In `app.js` let's create an array of "run" objects (**NOTE I'm storing the date as a string on purpose.
-Also, it's important that this be an array of objects, in order to work with D3**):
+In `app.js` let's create an array of "run" objects (**NOTE:** I'm storing the date as a string on purpose.
+Also, it's important that this be an array of objects, in order to work with D3).
+Here's what your `app.js` code should look like so far:

 ```javascript
 var WIDTH = 800;